 The project was acquired by map designation following a compilation of all the information available from the Ministry of Energy and Natural Resources ("MENR").
-A work program will be prepared in the near future.
+A surface exploration program will be carried out surface program in the fall of 2019.
+The Company plans to either sell its interest in the project or identify a partner to pursue exploration work on the project .